Armadillo shoe: Design

 The armadillo shoes are almost 12 in from top to sole, with a 9 in spike heel.
-The vertical body of the shoe is shaped in a convex curve, which has been compared to the silhouette of an armadillo, lobster claw, or animal hoof.
+The vertical body of the shoe is shaped in a convex curve, which has been variously compared to the silhouette of an armadillo, lobster claw, or animal hoof.
 Their shape is generally regarded as unique in high fashion, although museum curator Helen Persson found a precedent in the shape of Persian riding boots of the 16th century.

 The shoe hides the entire foot from ankle to toe, creating the illusion that the wearer is walking en pointe in the manner of a ballerina.
 In actuality the ball of the foot rests at an angle on a concealed platform, with a small bulge above the toe to facilitate lifting the heavy shoe to walk.
-In keeping with the animalistic theme of the collection, each pair is uniquely decorated in animal skin such as python skin or shagreen (rawhide from the cowtail stingray), or iridescent paillettes resembling scales.
+Each pair is decorated to match the theme of the collection: some are covered with animal skin such as python skin or shagreen (rawhide from the cowtail stingray), while others have iridescent paillettes resembling scales.